x0xr00t/sl0ppy-kaliFix/README.md

 * Downgrade Functionality
 * Apt Auto Remove Functionality

-# Side Note:
-this not fixes all issues, just most common issues for updating/upgrading issues.!!

 # For Depracated Depency Issues
 * I advice to run cheksum fix, to sort these issues...